AWS Big Data Blog

 Achieving faster scan- and aggregation-intensive queries with Redshift Spectrum

 Thanks to the separation of computation from storage, Amazon Redshift Spectrum can scale compute instantly to handle a huge amount of data.
-Therefore, it’s good for heavy scan and aggregate work that doesn’t require shuffling data across nodes.
+Therefore, it’s good for heavy scan and aggregate work that doesn’t require shuffling data across nodes on provisioned clusters.

 A few good use cases are the following: